Skvare/com.skvare.imageresize/README.md

 # com.skvare.imageresize

-This extension allows CiviCRM to Image resize for Contact and Custom Field. it resize all type of images and put into cache directory.
+This extension adds image resize capability to CiviCRM for Contact and Custom Field images.
+The extension handles resizing of all types of images and will put the images into the cache directory
 Image style has to pass into url along with other url parameter.

+Functionality can be integrate in Drupal Views, WordPress Plugin to show civicrm contact, custom resized images with good quality to load we page faster as compared to original images.

 ## Requirements